 The institution will continue processing journals and closing entries up to the close of business 15 July 2016 to adequately account for all the financial transactions which affect the year end 30 June 2016.
 This will allow for the institution to produce a set of Annual Financial Statements for presentation to the Auditor General by 31 August 2016.
 As such, the results in this report are as at a point in time (06 July 2016) and will be subject to potential certain adjustments as issues arise to fairly present the financial affairs of the institution as at 30 June 2016.
-This report has been compiled in order to comply with Section 52 of the MFMA which requires submission within 30 working days of the end of each quarter.
+This report has been compiled in order to comply with Section 71 of the MFMA which requires submission by no later than 10 working days after the end of the month.